Watch all scenes

-A whole new kind of folk performance for the contemporary age, fusing traditional lion dance with contemporary dance, live vocals and piano, and augmented reality
+A whole new kind of folk performance for the contemporary age, fusing the traditional lion dance with contemporary dance, live vocals and piano, and augmented reality.

 Originally known as the Eisa Group of Okinawa Chuo Gakuen in 2007, and later renamed Sosaku Eisa LUCK after graduation, it is based in the village of Ginoza in the northern part of the main island of Okinawa.
 The eisa (drum dance) and shishimai (lion dance) are a part of Okinawa’s folk performing arts and the culture of Ryukyu.
 The group aspires to develop these cherished forms into new styles.
 Alongside festivals in Japan, it has performed in China, the United States, South Korea, Thailand, Singapore, Malaysia, and more.
 It has also developed a wide range of other activities, including eisa instruction and appearances in commercials.